MikeRogers0/MikeRogersIO/source/blog/2015-01-08-i-rebuild-my-site.html.md

 I really wanted to mess around with a few of the new tools and frameworks that are out there to make front end a bit easier.

-First off I tried [bower](http://bower.io/), a fontend package manager tool.
+First off I tried [bower](http://bower.io/), a front-end package manager tool.
 It seemed pretty nice, though I ended up feeling it was more faff then it was worth considering my site only uses a little JS on the homepage.

 I also considered a CSS framework such as Bootstrap or Foundation to help get the layout kick started, but then I read [A Complete Guide to Flexbox](http://css-tricks.com/snippets/css/a-guide-to-flexbox/) and decided I'd be better off just using flex where I needed it instead of bogging myself down with CSS I'll never use.